 And I know I’m not alone! (which is sort of funny when you’re an introvert)

-If you put me in a cave by myself for a couple of day (with a nice warm blanket and a stack of books of course) I would be completely happy.
+Put me in a cave by myself for a couple of day (with a nice warm blanket and a stack of books of course) and I would be completely happy.
 I love being alone, but to be honest it took me a while to acknowledge this.

-I never quite understood why being in a busy office with all day wear me out.
-I honestly thought I was the quintessential extrovert.
-Till I started my coaching education and found out about this Strange and Beautiful Introvert presence that lived in me.
+When I still worked in corporate every busy office day would wear me out.
+I thought I was the quintessential extrovert.
+(I know!)
+Only after I started my coaching training - many years ago - I learned about this Beautiful Introvert power.